Autoscaling

 Cluster Autoscaler activation is only available when creating a node group.
 Cluster Autoscaler is managed on the Managed Service for Kubernetes side.

-For more information, see the Kubernetes documentation:
+For more information, see these Kubernetes guides:

 See also Questions and answers about node group autoscaling in Managed Service for Kubernetes.